It can be frustrating trying to pick the right paint brand, can’t it? What are the differences?

-After a lot of trials, my favourite paint brand by far is the Little Greene Paint Company - a brand that is all about making the process of painting your home easier, and helping you to find the perfect paint colour for your space.
+After many trials, my favourite paint brand by far is the Little Greene Paint Company – a brand that is all about making the process of painting your home easier and helping you find the perfect paint colour for your space.

-In this article, we will take a look at everything you need to know about Little Greene Paint Company, including its history, its products, its colour chart, and find out if it's worth the investment?
+In this article, we will take a look at everything you need to know about the British paint manufacturer Little Greene Paint Company, including its history, its products, little green colours, its colour chart, and find out if it’s worth the investment.

 The Little Greene Paint Company History

-The Little Greene Paint Company was founded in the 1940s by two painters who were looking for better quality paint.
-The independent British paint company is known for their high-quality, long-lasting paints, which come in a wide range of colours to suit any home and decorating style.
+The Little Greene Paint Company was founded in the 1940s by two painters looking for better quality paint.
+The independent British paint company is known for their high quality, long-lasting paints, which come in a wide range of colours to suit any home and decorating style.

 An eco-friendly, family-run business cataloguing 300 years of paint and wallpaper.